Ntando92/ntando-tesla-page-clone-zaio/README.md

 This is a clone of the front page of the Tesla site.
 The goal: to be able to replicate a popular website and maintain the standard of high quality.

-This taught me a lot about html and css and was a fine introduction into the world of coding.
+This taught me a lot about HTML and CSS.
+Moreover, this was a fine introduction into the world of coding.

 Was this a success?
 A resounding yes!